m4ce/sensu-handlers-purge-stale-results/README.md

 # Sensu handler for purging stale check results

 A sensu handler to purge stale check results.
+This handler can be invoked from a check that uses the the [sensu-plugins-stale-results](http://github.com/m4ce/sensu-plugins-stale-results) plugin.

 ## Usage